Study of neutrinoless double beta decay in the Standard Model extended with sterile neutrinos: Results and discussions

 Accomplished with the above conditions for phases and mixing angles, we numerically obtain the effective mass of electron neutrino $\lvert m_{ee} \rvert$ using Eq.(\ref{eq:eff-mass-sterile}).
-The present and future experimental searches of $0\nu\beta\beta$ decay along with cosmological observations act as the guiding light in testing BSM scenarios in this context.
-We analyze the values, thus obtained, by making a comparison between the combined contribution and active neutrino contribution to $\lvert m_{ee} \rvert$ against the lightest neutrino mass and sum of light neutrino masses in figures (\ref{fig:mee-bsm}) and (\ref{fig:mee-sum}) respectively.
-For this we have randomly investigated $10^4$ points in the whole parameter space.
-While calculating $\lvert m_{ee} \rvert$ using Eq.(\ref{eq:eff-mass-sterile}), numerically, first we have calculated the masses, $M_1, M_2$ and $M_3$ of the sterile states using equations (\ref{eq:sol-mass1} - \ref{eq:sol-mass3}).
-They are plotted in Fig.(\ref{fig:sterile-mass}), as a function of the mass of lightest active neutrino and mixing angles and phases of the $(6\times 6)$ mixing matrix $\mathcal{U}$.
-Considering the same constraint factors as in case of $\lvert m_{ee}\rvert$, the values of the involved sterile states are found in keV - MeV range.
-In Fig.(\ref{fig:sterile-mass}), the left panel corresponds to the NH and right panel corresponds to the IH for active neutrinos.
-Depending upon their masses, the sterile states along with active states can show up some distinct features in their contribution to the amplitude of $0\nu\beta\beta$ decay, which was shown in the Ref.\cite{Blennow:2010th}.
+The present and future experimental searches for $0\nu\beta\beta$ decay along with cosmological observations act as the guiding light in testing BSM scenarios in this context.
+We analyze the values, thus obtained, by making a comparison between the combined contribution and active neutrino contribution to $\lvert m_{ee} \rvert$ against the lightest neutrino mass and sum of light neutrino masses in Figs. (\ref{fig:mee-bsm}) and (\ref{fig:mee-sum}), respectively.
+While calculating $\lvert m_{ee} \rvert$ using Eq.(\ref{eq:eff-mass-sterile}), numerically, first we have calculated the masses $M_1, M_2$, and $M_3$ of the sterile states using Eqs. (\ref{eq:sol-mass1} - \ref{eq:sol-mass3}).
+They are plotted in Fig.(\ref{fig:sterile-mass}) as a function of the mass of the lightest active neutrino and mixing angles and phases of the $(6\times 6)$ mixing matrix $\mathcal{U}$.
+The masses of the involved sterile states are found in the $\sim$ keV - TeV range.
+In Fig.(\ref{fig:sterile-mass}), the upper panel corresponds to the NH and the lower panel corresponds to the IH cases for active neutrinos.
+In each panel, the impact of the active-sterile mixing angles on $M_i$'s can be observed for the three benchmark sets.
+It can be observed from Fig.(\ref{fig:sterile-mass}) that for Set 1, the masses can reach up to orders of TeV, and for Set 3, they can reach up to orders of GeV.
+Depending upon their masses, the sterile states along with active states can show some distinct features in their contribution to the amplitude of $0\nu\beta\beta$ decay, which was shown in Ref.\cite{Blennow:2010th}.
 The masses of the sterile states can be all light or all heavy or a mixture of both heavy and light.
-For different cases the combined contribution of active and sterile states to the the amplitude of $0\nu\beta\beta$ decay is summarized in the appendix (\ref{app:nme}).
+For different cases, the combined contribution of active and sterile states to the the amplitude of $0\nu\beta\beta$ decay is summarized in Appendix \ref{app:nme}.